ivanrichmond/hello/README.md

 1. Create new user should error if you use an already existing username.
 2. Create new user tries to go to /admin on save, even if you're just a user creating your user account.
+3. User Settings save does not update who we say hello to.
+4. Going to `/admin` does not make them give the password.
 ## Technical Debt

 1. Merge `User` and `EditUser` components.
 (Or get rid of `User` as uneeded?)